afarentino/afarentino.github.io/index.md

 During the workshop, John and I challenged project leaders to embrace simple yet effective habits that reduce cognitive load and increase team effectiveness.

 ### Mindmaps
-Mindmapping products like [Mindmeister](https://mindmeister.com) provide another dimension for anyone to create, present and share ideas.
+Mindmapping products like [Mindmeister](https://mindmeister.com) provide another dimension for anyone to create, present, and share ideas.

-I often use it to help with book reviews, training materials, meeting agendas, and organizing my thoughts around a topic.
-The best part of this product is that it also fully supports publishing the map as a traditional slide show.
-This allows it to be used to augment the creative process speakers use when devising new content.
+I use mind mapping to help with book reviews, training materials, meeting agendas, and as a tool for discovery work.
+One of my favorite features of Mindmeister is its support for publishing maps as traditional slide shows.
+If you want to give the product a try, here is a [link](https://www.mindmeister.com/mind-map-pricing) to Mindmeister's pricing.
+All users can sign-up for FREE and create up to 3 maps.

 * [Meeting Agenda - NC Job Search Accountability Group](https://mm.tt/1744929372?t=RvAeFzBOWe)
 * [The Scrum Guide - The Definitive Guide to Scrum](https://www.mindmeister.com/1762526660/the-scrum-guide-the-definitive-guide-to-scrum-the-rules-of-the-game)